About Me

 Me with one of my babies

-My tweens will not let me take their photos anymore, but Luna on the other hand, is not so fussy!
-Here she is showing me the love and giving me a kiss.
+My teens will not let me take their photos anymore, but Luna on the other hand, is not so fussy!
+Here she is showing me some love.

-Motherhood is hands down my greatest accomplishment in life.
-I remember being about six years old and tending to my dolls with a deep longing for them to be real.
-I waited twenty two years for that dream to become a reality.
-It’s the thing I wanted most in the world.
+Motherhood is hands down my greatest honour and accomplishment in life.
+I remember as a little girl, tending to my dolls with a deep longing for them to be real.
+It’s the thing I wanted most in the world and felt like my life purpose.
 I never dreamed I would lose connection with myself in my role as mum to the extent that I did, but I also know that it’s far from unusual.
-There were several things that led me to my realisation: a lack of opportunity in my professional field, a creative urge and wants for myself that felt far too selfish to indulge in, my fast-growing children pulling away from me, a toxic job that gave me digestive health problems, the covid-19 pandemic that took my anxiety to the next level; and this fire inside me, burning, raging, out of control.
-I knew I could use this beautifully fierce fire within and that it wasn’t all bad.
-But I also knew that if I didn’t turn inward to tend to it, I might just self-combust.
+There were several things that led me to my disconnection: a lack of part-time opportunities in my professional field; a decline in confidence and increasing sense of disempowerment; a creative urge and wants for myself that felt far too selfish to indulge in, a relationship that didn’t feel conducive to my personal growth, my fast-growing children pulling away from me; a stressful job that didn’t align with my values; the covid-19 pandemic that took my anxiety to the next level; and this fire inside me – still burning – but only just.
+And I knew I was responsible for keeping it lit.

 My training with Beautiful You Coaching Academy